ww0608/ELEMS-I-Basic-Management-System/README.md

-# Engineering Lab Equipment Management System (ELEMS)
+# Engineering Lab Equipment Management System (ELEMS) I
 A robust C++ management system designed to track, organize, and manage laboratory equipment.
 This project focuses on the practical application of Data Structures to ensure efficient data handling and retrieval.

 # Key Features